TanyaDubey95/KthClassifier/Readme.md

 To address tie scenarios, the "smallest" rule is strategically implemented.
 This rule allocates the tie to the class boasting the smallest index, a pragmatic solution that ensures clarity in classification outcomes.

-Example

-Illustrated in Figure 1, the example underscores the classifier's functionality with three training vectors for each of two classes and a corresponding test vector.
-The ensuing analysis for various k values showcases the nuanced decision-making process and its impact on detected classes.

 This project was undertaken as part of the ECE759 Pattern Recognition course, instructed by Professor Greg Bottemly.